-Additionally, the bill outlines the requirements for obtaining a court order for the use of cellular tracking devices, emphasizing the need for bail enforcement agents to report all collected information during investigations.
-It also expands the definition of "investigative or law enforcement officer" to include bail enforcement agents under specific conditions, such as when a bench warrant has been issued for a defendant's failure to appear.
-Overall, the legislation aims to strengthen the framework for bail enforcement and ensure accountability among agents in the state of Louisiana.
+Additionally, the bill outlines the requirements for obtaining a court order for the use of cellular tracking devices, specifying that if the applicant is a bail enforcement agent, they must document all information collected during the investigation.
+It also clarifies that a bail enforcement agent can be considered an investigative officer under certain conditions, such as when a bail undertaking is in place and a bench warrant has been issued for the defendant's failure to appear.
+Overall, the legislation aims to strengthen the framework for bail enforcement and ensure accountability among agents in the field.

 HB100 Engrossed: 15:1313(S, 15:1318(H)